bookwyrm-social/bookwyrm/FEDERATION.md

 #### Shelf

 A user's book collection.
-By default, every user has a `to-read`, `reading`, and `read` shelf which are used to track reading progress.
+By default, every user has a `to-read`, `reading`, `read`, and `stopped-reading` shelf which are used to track reading progress.
 Users may create an unlimited number of additional shelves with their own ids.

 Example